AdobeDocs/campaign-standard.en/help/sending/using/sending-proofs.md

 1. Confirm your choice.

-   The proofs are sent to the test profiles.
+   The proofs are sent to the recipients that have been configured.

    ![](assets/bat_select2.png)